tamirgz/reverse-engineering-reference-manual/README.md

   * __CMOVcc__: conditional execution on the move operation.
 If the condition code's (cc) corresponding flag is set in EFLAGS, the mov instruction will be performed.
 Otherwises, it's just like a NOP instruction
 #
 ## *<p align='center'> x86-64 </p>*
-* All addresses and pointers are 64-bit, but virtual addresses must be in canonical form.
+* __Canonical Form__: all addresses and pointers are 64-bit, but virtual addresses must be in canonical form.
 Canonical form means that bit 47 and bits 48-63 must match since modern processors only support 48-bit for address space rather than the full 64-bit that is available.
 If the address is not in canonical form, an exception will be raised
+* __Registers__: aside from the old x86 registers being extended from 32-bits to 64-bits, extra General Purpose Registers have also been added (e.g. r8 to r15)
   * 16 general-purpose registers each 64-bits (RAX, RCX, RDX, RBX, RSP, RBP, RSI, RDI, R8, R9, R10, R11, R12, R13, R14, R15)
     + DWORD (32-bit) version can be accessed with a D suffix, WORD (16-bit) with a W suffix, BYTE (8-bit) with a B suffix for registers R8 to R15
     + For registers with alternate names like x86 (e.g. RAX, RCX), size access for register is same as x86.
 For example, 32-bit version of RAX is EAX and the 16-bit version is DX
+    * RBP is treated like another GPR.
+As a result, local variables are referenced through RSP
   * 16 XMM registers, each 128-bit long.
 XMM registers are for SIMD instruction set, which is an extension to the x86-64 architecture.
 SIMD is for performing the same instruction on multiple data at once and/or for floating point operations
     + Floating point operations were once done using stack-based instruction set that accesses the FPU Register Stack.
 But now, it can be done using SIMD instruction set
-* Supports instruction pointer-relative addressing on data.
-Unlike x86, referencing data will not use absolute address but rather an offset from RIP
-* Calling conventions: Parameters are passed to registers.
-Additional one are stored on stack
+* __Calling Conventions__: Parameters are passed to registers instead of the stack.
+Although additional ones will still be stored on stack
-  + Windows: first 4 parameters are placed in RCX, RDX, R8, and R9
+  + __Windows__: first 4 parameters are placed in RCX, RDX, R8, and R9
-  + Linux: first 6 parameters are placed in RDI, RSI, RDX, RCX, R8, and R9
+  + __Linux__: first 6 parameters are placed in RDI, RSI, RDX, RCX, R8, and R9
-* In 32-bit code, stack space can be allocated and unallocated in middle of the function using push or pop.
-However, in 64-bit code, functions cannot allocate any space in the middle of the function
 * Non-leaf functions are sometimes called frame functions because they require a stack frame.
 Since stack space on x86-64 cannot change in the middle of a function,  all nonleaf functions are required to allocate 0x20 bytes of stack space when they call a function.
 This allows the function being called to save the register parameters (RCX, RDX, R8, and R9) in that space.
 If a function has any local stack variables, it will allocate space for them in addition to the 0x20 bytes
 * __Exception Handling__:
   * __Windows__: on x86, Structured Exception Handling (SEH) is stored on the stack, which makes it vulnerable to buffer overflow attacks.
 SEH on x64 is implemented differently.
 SEH is table-based and no longer stored on the stack.
 It is instead stored in the PE Header
   * __Linux__: for both x86 and x64, exception handling can be achieved through signals
+* __Other Notable Differences From x86__:
   * Easier in 64-bit code to differentiate between pointers and data values.
 The most common size for storing integers is 32 bits and pointers are always 64 bits
-* RBP is treated like another GPR.
-As a result, local variables are referenced through RSP
+  * In 32-bit code, stack space can be allocated and unallocated in middle of the function using push or pop.
+However, in 64-bit code, functions cannot allocate any space in the middle of the function
+  * Supports instruction pointer-relative addressing on data.
+Unlike x86, referencing data will not use absolute address but rather an offset from RIP
 #
 ## *<p align='center'> ARM </p>*
 * ARMv7 uses 3 profiles (Application, Real-Time, Microcontroller) and model name (Cortex).
 For example, ARMv7 Cortex-M is meant for microcontroller and support Thumb-2 execution only